Financial Planner vs Investment Adviser

 Key Differences Between a Financial Planner and Financial Adviser

-Financial Planner: Works closely with clients to develop long-term financial plans, offering ongoing guidance and adjustments.
+Works closely with clients to develop long-term financial plans, offering ongoing review and management.

 Choosing the Right Professional for Your Needs

-For Investment Management: If your primary concern is picking investments or financial products, consulting with a Financial Adviser may be beneficial.
+If your primary concern is picking investments or financial products, consulting with a Financial Adviser may be beneficial.
+But be aware that the investment advice may not align with you overall financial position or objectives

 How Strategy First (Independent Financial Planning) Can Help